HumMirs/cars/README.md

-For connecting localhost.
-Write in the Terminal:
+For Connecting Localhost Write in the Terminal:
 "npm i json-server"
 "npx json-server --watch db.json"